WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Variable String Pseudo-Type

 Variable String pseudo-type represents an arbitrary text that is sometimes the expected input.
 Can take any value, for example ``​`This is a text.`​``.
 [Variables](#variables) within this text are resolved.

+### Ghost Pseudo-Type

+Ghost pseudo-type is not an actual type, but can be specified as a type annotation.
+The type is equivalent to the player type, but specifying the ghost pseudo-type allows players to submit ghostly players when prompted (prompts for player type restrict the input to living players).

+### Dead Pseudo-Type

+Dead pseudo-type is not an actual type, but can be specified as a type annotation.
+The type is equivalent to the player type, but specifying the dead pseudo-type allows players to submit dead players when prompted (prompts for player type restrict the input to living players).

 ### Actor Pseudo-Type